 At the age of seventy, Mr Smith died, universally respected, and was buried in the cemetery at Kensal Green.

 ‘And is this all?’ cries the indignant reader.

-What have you done, I should like to know? and what are you, and what have you been, that is better worth recording than the sayings and doings recorded here?
+What have you done?
+I should like to know?
+What are you, and what have you been, that is better worth recording than the sayings and doings recorded here?
 Do you think yourself superior?
 Well, you may be, certainly; and to reflect that you are, is a comfortable thing for yourself.
-And notwithstanding that I say this, I have a true regard for you, and am far from forgetting that though the events of your life may never be striking, or worth recording, the tenor of your life may be useful and happy, and the record may be written on high.
-In conclusion, however, I cannot forbear telling you that, whether you are destined to be great or little, the honour of writing your biography is not desired by your obedient servant the biographer of the life of Mr John Smith.
+And notwithstanding that, I say this.
+I have a true regard for you, and am far from forgetting that though the events of your life may never be striking, or worth recording.
+The tenor of your life may be useful and happy, and the record may be written on high.
+In conclusion, however, I cannot forbear telling you that whether you are destined to be great or little.
+The honour of writing your biography is not desired by your obedient servant, the biographer of the life of Mr John Smith.

 Original short story by Jean Ingelow

 Illustrations by justanemotion.com